Welcome to my website. Counselling in Hampshire & Dorset

-I’ve been a psychotherapist for many years, working in Basingstoke and London, and now in the Hythe New Forest area near Southampton and Alresford near Winchester.
+I’ve been a Psychotherapist, Counsellor and Couple Counsellor for many years, working in Basingstoke and London, and now in the Hythe New Forest area near Southampton and Alresford near Winchester.

 “When we are no longer able to change a situation, we are challenged to change ourselves.”

 - Viktor E Frankl

 Anxiety is a very normal feeling for a person as it’s part of what keeps us safe from danger.
 But when it becomes over-active, and causes fearful feelings that stop us living a normal life, changing this becomes an important part of therapy.

 Counselling can sometimes seem alien and somewhat fearful for men, and I experienced this in my first therapy.
 I offer counselling to men so using my own experience to help you understand how counselling can help, and not be the difficult thing sometimes believed.